alexmojaki/outdated/README.md

 ## Additional configuration

+To disable all warnings from this library, set the environment variable `OUTDATED_IGNORE` to any non-empty value.

 To always raise exceptions instead of converting them to warnings (both in general in `warn_if_outdated` and more specifically when there's a caching problem) set the environment variable `OUTDATED_RAISE_EXCEPTION=1`.

 The warnings are also categorised so that you can easily control them with standard [warning filters](https://docs.python.org/3/library/warnings.html#the-warnings-filter).
 The classes are [here](https://github.com/alexmojaki/outdated/blob/master/outdated/mywarnings.py) and can be imported directly from the `outdated` module.